Robert Rozbruch, MD

 Who gets metastatic bone disease?

 Patients with a history of cancer are at risk for metastatic bone disease.
-The most common types of cancer to affect the bone are breast, prostate, lung, thyroid and kidney, however most forms of cancer can metastasize to bone, so any new bone or joint pain in a patient with a history of cancer should be evaluated.
+Cancers of the breast, prostate, lung, thyroid and kidney are the most common types of cancer to affect the bone.
+However most forms of cancer can metastasize to bone, so any new bone or joint pain in a patient with a history of cancer should be evaluated.

-Bone lesions may be discovered at the time of diagnosis of the primary cancer, or they may develop years later despite thorough and appropriate treatment.
-Patients with a history of cancer and new abnormalities on XR are evaluated with a higher level of suspicion as a result.
+Bone lesions/bone tumors may be discovered at the time of diagnosis of the primary cancer, or they may develop years later despite thorough and appropriate treatment.
+We evaluate patients with a history of cancer and new abnormalities with a higher level of suspicion on XR as a result.
 In some cases, the pain from a metastatic bone lesion may lead to a previously unknown diagnosis of cancer elsewhere in the body.

-Suspicious lesions in the bone can be identified with XR, CT, or MRI scans.
-If a patient has a history of cancer and new lesions are discovered, the patient should be evaluated by an orthopedic oncologist.
+XR, CT, or MRI scans help identify suspicions lesions in the bone.
+If we discover new lesions in a patient with a history of cancer, we refer the patient to an orthopedic oncologist for further evaluation.
 Additional imaging to evaluate the entire skeleton may be warranted.
-The lesion is then biopsied to make the diagnosis of metastatic bone disease.
+The bone tumor is then biopsied to make the diagnosis of metastatic bone disease.
 A pathologist can compare the cells from the biopsy to the primary cancer to determine if there is a match.

-The orthopedic surgeon will be in close communication with the treating oncologist to ensure prior therapies can continue with as little interruption as possible.
+The orthopedic surgeon will closely communicate with the treating oncologist to ensure prior therapies can continue with as little interruption as possible.
 Choosing an orthopedic surgeon with specific knowledge and training with cancer is important because many bone metastasis behave uniquely based on the organ they originate from.
-The aim is to perform as few operations as possible to meet each patient’s goals and get them back to living.
+The team aims to perform as few operations as possible to meet each patient’s goals and get them back to living.
 It is also important to evaluate for other sites of disease that may not be symptomatic yet—if treated early larger procedures can often be avoided.

-Much like the initial treatment of a cancer, treatment of metastasis is a team approach.
-Surgery is performed as soon as possible to stabilize the diseased bone so the recovery and rehabilitation process can begin.
-Treatment is then followed up with some combination of radiation therapy, chemotherapy, or bone building medications to continue the fight against the new site of disease.
+Much like the initial treatment of a cancer, we treat metastasis with a team approach.
+We perform surgery as soon as possible to stabilize the diseased bone so the recovery and rehabilitation process can begin.
+We then follow up treatment with some combination of radiation therapy, chemotherapy, or bone building medications to continue the fight against the new site of disease.

 The surgical options available include plates and screws, rods or nails, and partial or full joint replacement.
-After a thorough discussion with the patient and involved family members the choice of treatment is individualized.
+After a thorough discussion with the patient and involved family members an individualized choice of treatment is made.
 For example, a common site of metastasis is around the hip joint.
 This can lead to pain and difficulty ambulating or even a fracture.
-Some lesions will require medications and radiation only.
-Others are scraped from the bone and stabilized with a plate or a nail, while others may be large enough to require a joint replacement.
+Some bone tumors will require medications and radiation only.
+Others must be scraped from the bone and stabilized with a plate or a nail.
+Still others may be large enough to require a joint replacement.
 Regardless, minimizing time in the hospital yet thoroughly treating the new site of disease remains the objective.

 Benign Bone Tumors